Services

 The Rediaccfile

-The Rediaccfile is a Bash script that defines how your services are prepared, started, and stopped.
+The Rediaccfile is a Bash script that defines how your services are started and stopped.
+It is sourced (not executed as a separate process), so its functions share the same shell context and have access to all exported environment variables.
 It must be named Rediaccfile or rediaccfile (case-insensitive) and placed inside the repository’s mounted filesystem.

 Rediaccfiles are discovered in two locations: